 The direction towards which the wind is blowing.

 An important cruise ship term to know.
 The casual restaurant (buffet) where they usually serve breakfast, lunch and dinner.

 The maritime safety drill for the passengers where they get to be briefed with on-board safety procedures in case of evacuation and emergencies.

 A person with special local knowledge charged with the direction of the ship’s course near the coast and while entering rivers or harbours in his district.

 The highest and aftermost deck of a ship, built over the after the end of the quarterdeck.

-A cruise ship terminology which means, the Port side means the left side of the ship and Starboard side means the right side of the ship.
+A cruise ship terminology means the Port side means the left side of the ship and Starboard side means the right side of the ship.

 A deck above the main deck over the after part of the ship.